kraftjectory/secrex/README.md

   files: ["config/env/prod.secret.exs"]
 ```

-* `key_file` is a path for a file that contain a key that will be used for encrypting and decrypting
+* `key_file` is a path to the key file that will be used for encryption and decryption
-  if attribute is not provided then key will be asked to enter
+  if this is not configured, you will be prompted to enter it later
 * `files` is a list of files that needs to be encrypted and decrypted

 ### Mix tasks